Larnaca: Live Weather Reports

 |Dew Point:||7°C (45°F)|

 |Pressure:||30.15" (1021 hpa)|

 HOT...
 Summer all over Cyprus is the same HOT NO RAIN Great (June-Sept).
 You have to take it easy, need Air Con and buy...

 |Average High||16°C (61°F)|

 Weather Overview for Larnaca

-Larnaca is a coastal city in the republic of Cyprus.
-Situated on the east coast of the island, upon the Mediterranean, Larnaca enjoys a climate rich with sunshine and enjoyable conditions year round.
-The city is one of Cyprus’s major sea side resorts, famed for its picturesque sea front, lined with rows and rows of palm trees and scenic city promenades.
-There are numerous idyllic beaches within close range from the city; two of these (Phinikoudes and McKenzie) recently awarded Blue Flags in recognition of their high level environmental cleanliness.
-Cyprus as a whole enjoys a warm dry climate, rain mainly falling between November to March.
 Variations in temperature and rainfall throughout the island are determined by altitude and distance from the coast.
-Larnaca lies at one of the lowest altitude points in Cyprus and is situated on the coast, so as a result is enjoys gorgeous weather year round.
-Larnaca’s climate is a Mediterranean climate characterised by long dry summers and mild winters, separated by short shoulder seasons of autumn and spring.
+Larnaca lies at one of the lowest altitude points in Cyprus and is situated on the coast, so as a result it enjoys gorgeous weather year round.
+Larnaca’s climate is typically Mediterranean.
+This means it’s characterised by long, dry summers and mild winters, which are separated by the short shoulder seasons of autumn and spring.